Luigi Mancinelli: Early years

 Mancinelli was born in Orvieto in central Italy.
-He studied organ and cello with his elder brother, Marino (who later became a well-known conductor in Italian opera houses) and then played as a cellist in the Orvieto cappella and the orchestra of the Teatro della Pergola in Florence.
+He studied organ and cello with his elder brother, Marino Mancinelli (who later became a well-known conductor in Italian opera houses) and then played as a cellist in the Orvieto cappella and the orchestra of the Teatro della Pergola in Florence.
 In Florence he studied composition with Teodulo Mabellini.
 In 1874 he moved to the Teatro Morlacchi in Perugia, as principal cellist and assistant maestro concertatore.
 He made his conducting debut there in Aida when the regular conductor was unable to appear, owing to temporary inebriety.
 The impresario Vincenzo Jacovacci was present, and engaged Mancinelli for the Teatro Apollo, Rome, where he conducted until 1881.
 He quickly built a reputation; in 1877 Boito called him the ideal interpreter of Mefistofele, and he was regarded by Giovannina Lucca, the holder of the Italian rights to Wagner operas, as Angelo Mariani's successor as Italy's leading Wagner conductor.
 Wagner himself rated Mancinelli highly.